 - Some medicines can affect how metformin/sitagliptin works.
 Tell your doctor if you are using any of the following:

-- Acetazolamide, amiloride, cimetidine, dichlorphenamide, digoxin, dolutegravir, morphine, phenytoin, procainamide, quinidine, quinine, ranitidine, ranolazine, topiramate, triamterene, trimethoprim, vandetanib, or zonisamide
+- Cimetidine, digoxin, dolutegravir, morphine, phenytoin, quinine, ranitidine, ranolazine, vandetanib

 - Insulin or other diabetes medicine

 - Some medicines may affect your blood sugar level, including a diuretic (water pill), birth control pills, corticosteroid (including dexamethasone, hydrocortisone, methylprednisolone, prednisolone, prednisone), phenothiazine medicine (including chlorpromazine, perphenazine, prochlorperazine, promethazine, thioridazine), thyroid medicine, niacin, and isoniazid.
 Closely monitor your blood sugar levels when you start or stop another medicine while you are using sitagliptin/metformin.

 - Limit the amount of alcohol you drink while you are using this medicine.
-Too much alcohol increases your risk of lactic acidosis.
+Heavy alcohol use increases your risk for lactic acidosis.

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney problems, liver disease, adrenal or pituitary gland disease, heart failure, heart disease, high cholesterol, vitamin B12 deficiency, or a history of pancreatitis.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart disease, adrenal or pituitary gland disease, high cholesterol, vitamin B12 deficiency, or a history of heart failure or pancreatitis.

 - This medicine may cause the following problems:

-- Lactic acidosis (rare problem with too much acid in the blood, which can be life-threatening)
+- Lactic acidosis (too much acid in the blood, which can be life-threatening)